wfong1/wfong1.github.io/index.md

 # these variables are required -------------------------------
 banner_title: Wayne Fong
-banner_subtitle: Currently pursuing a MS in Analytics from Georgia Tech. <br> Open to full-time data analyst/scientist in New York City, NY and Los Angeles,CA.
+banner_subtitle: Currently pursuing a MS in Analytics from Georgia Tech. <br> Open to full-time data analyst/scientist in New York City, NY and Los Angeles, CA. <br> Email: <a href="mailto:wfong7@gatech.edu">wfong7@gatech.edu</a>
 background_image: /images/databg.jpg

 # all of the following variables are optional -----------------
-page_url: /hello # only include this variable if you aren't building the page to your primary domain
+# page_url: /hello # only include this variable if you aren't building the page to your primary domain

 # favicon
 favicon: /assets/ico/WF_favicon.ico

 # social media
-twitter_username: notsaragong # # your twitter handle
+# twitter_username: notsaragong # # your twitter handle
-github_username:  saragong # your github username
+github_username:  wfong1 # your github username
-linkedin: saragong # the part after ("https://www.linkedin.com/in/...")
+linkedin: wayne-fong # the part after ("https://www.linkedin.com/in/...")
 # facebook_username: <-- your facebook username (the part after "https://www.facebook.com/...")
 # google_analytics: <-- your google analytics Tracking ID

 # By declaring these variables, you can include a button that links to an external website or to media.
-about_button: https://github.com/saragong/hello # the link
+# about_button: https://github.com/saragong/hello # the link
-about_button_label: get hello # the label on the button
+# about_button_label: get hello # the label on the button

 # optional portfolio section ------------------------------------------